Vasileia-Apostolou/all_about_glam_blog/README.md

 ### User Stories
 * As a user, I want to be able to create my own account.
+* As a user, I want to be able to log in and out of my account.
+* As a user, I want to be able to create a blog post.
 * As a user, I want to read inspiring posts from the web application.
-* As a user, I want to be able to update my post or profile.
+* As a user, I want to be able to edit and update my blog posts.
+* As a user, I want to be able to edit my profile account.
+* As a user, I want to be able to delete my blog posts.
-* As a user, I want to be able to delete any of my posts or even my profile account.
+* As a user, I want to be able to my profile account.

 ### Wireframes

+### Design
+I wanted a pink color scheme for this project to give a girly and fun look.

 ## Features